PSPDFKit/PSPDFKit-Demo/Examples/PSPDFKitExample/SDURLCache/README.md

+This is a fork of https://github.com/rs/SDURLCache, heavily changed to fully embrace GCD, drops support for iOS3, much faster than the initial version.

 On iPhone OS, Apple did remove on-disk cache support for unknown reason.
 Some will say it's to save flash-drive life, others will arg it's to save disk capacity.
 As it is explained in the NSURLCacheStoragePolicy, the NSURLCacheStorageAllowed constant is always treated as